Excelian/Enterprise-Data-Fabric/README.md

 * Trader desktop live view

 #### So what does it look like?
 (End product format)
 The format of the solution will map product specific features and functionality to usecases and phases of adoption.
-For example Couchbase will utlitise platform specific features such as XDR to achieve multi-tenancy, with Cassandra it may rely a different KeySpace.
+For example Couchbase will utlitise platform specific features such as XDR to achieve multi-tenancy between clusters, with Cassandra it may rely a different KeySpace.
 The adoption roadmap will map onto realworld usecases ranging from single-install, single-team-multi-environment, single-team-mutli-env with Analytics (Workload isolation) and so on.
 Various workload characteristics particular to to financial services will also be mapped out.
 For example Continuous Query caching to provide a live view of trader portfolio and streaming market data.

 A final product offering for each DataPlatform is to be made available via docker.